 - What’s On

-Bowel cancer is the third most common cancer in the UK, and the second biggest cancer killer after lung cancer.
-Around one in eighteen of us will get bowel cancer at some point in our lives; the earlier that cancer is detected, the more effective the treatment – so greater awareness, screening and detection all play a vital part in achieving that objective.
+Bowel (colon) cancer is the third most common cancer in the UK.
+It is the second biggest cancer killer after lung cancer – around one in eighteen of us will get bowel cancer at some point in our lives.

 What causes bowel cancer?

-Bowel cancer is sometimes linked to a diet that is high in red meat (in particular processed meats such as ham, sausages etc) and low in naturally occurring roughage.
+Bowel cancer is sometimes linked to a diet that is high in red meat (in particular processed, smoked meats such as ham, bacon, salami, sausages etc) and low in naturally occurring roughage.
 So to maintain a healthy gut and increase your chances of avoiding bowel cancer you should restrict your intake of red meat and eat plenty of whole cereals (brown bread, brown rice etc), fresh fruit and vegetables.

-Sometimes bowel cancer is caused by the genes you inherit, so if someone in your immediate family has had bowel cancer – particularly if it occurred at a young age – then you should be screened regularly.
+Sometimes bowel cancer is caused by the genes you inherit.
+If someone in your immediate family has had bowel cancer and particularly if it occurred at a young age, then you should be screened regularly.
 Find out more about taking part in the GUTS screening programme.

-Bowel cancer is most likely to occur when people are in their sixties and seventies so some time after your 60th birthday you will be invited to take part in the national screening programme – don’t ignore it!
-It’s estimated that if just 60% of those invited took part, then over a 10-year period the bowel cancer death rate would be cut by around 20%.
-As well as detecting actual cancers, screening reveals polyps that can potentially develop into cancer – these can be easily removed with a non-surgical procedure.
+Bowel cancer is most likely to occur when people are in their sixties and seventies.
+Some time after your 60th birthday you will be invited to take part in the national screening programme – don’t ignore it!
+It’s estimated that if just 60% of those invited took part, over a 10-year period the bowel cancer death rate would be cut by around 20%.
+As well as detecting actual cancers, screening reveals polyps that can potentially develop into cancer.
+Polyps can usually be removed with a non-surgical procedure.